 IATEFL BESIG is an organisation which relies on volunteers to do a bit of work behind the scenes.
 Luckily this has never been a problem, and we have found that most members understand the advantages of working on the committee or on one of the teams, and are willing to give up a few hours of their time.

 Having said that, lots of members don’t really know what it takes to run BESIG, and have either never really considered volunteering, or perhaps have felt they didn’t have the right skill set.
 So we thought a simple FAQ might be useful.

 How many people are on the committee?

-This varies, but at the moment we have eight.
+This varies, but at the moment we have six.
 These are people who typically commit to serving for at least three years.
 The current committee can be seen on this page.

 What about the other positions?

 Some of the committee jobs can be quite onerous if done by one person, so over the years BESIG has built ad hoc teams to help lighten the load.
 These teams are very flexible, and depend on who is available and what needs to be done.
 Note that the people on these teams are not members of the BESIG committee.

 - BESIG online team (BOT) – This group is responsible for running the website, webinars, BESIG on social media, and the live streaming of talks at events.

 - BESIG events team – Tasks here range from finding suitable venues, liaising with sponsors, managing a call for papers, producing a conference programme, looking after plenary speakers, producing budgets, packing conference bags, and so on.

 - BESIG publications team – this team is responsible for putting together the newsletter (Business Issues), conference proceedings, and the blog.
 Tasks include editing, proof-reading, and soliciting contributions.

 How much time is involved?